Keywords: concentration inequalities, isoperimetry, robustness, stability, classification problems, generalization, overparameterization

 TL;DR: We show that interpolating classifiers can only be stable, and thus generalize well, if they are sufficiently overparameterized.

 Abstract: In this work, we show that class stability, the expected distance of an input to the decision boundary, captures what classical capacity measures, such as weight norms, fail to explain.
-We prove a generalization bound that improves inversely with the class stability, interpreted as a quantifiable notion of robustness.
-As a corollary, we derive a law of robustness for classification: any interpolating model with $p \approx n$ parameters must be unstable, so high stability requires significant overparameterization.
-Crucially, our results extend beyond smoothness assumptions and apply to discontinuous classifiers.
-Preliminary experiments support our theory: empirical stability increases with model size, while norm-based measures remain uninformative.
+In particular, we prove a generalization bound that improves inversely with the class stability.
+As a corollary, interpreting class stability as a quantifiable notion of robustness, we derive a law of robustness for classification that extends results by Bubeck and Selke beyond smoothness assumptions to discontinuous functions.
+Specifically, any interpolating model with $p \approx n$ parameters on $n$ data points must be unstable, implying that high stability requires substantial overparameterization.
+Preliminary experiments support this theory: empirical stability increases with model size, while traditional norm-based measures remain uninformative.

 Student Paper: Yes